OVAC play quenches thirst for entertainment by resuming comedy 'Let's Murder Marsha'

-OAKLEY — After more than a year-long hiatus due to the COVID-19 pandemic, the Oakley Valley Arts Council will finish its run of the comedy “Let’s Murder Marsha.”
+OAKLEY — After more than a year-long hiatus due to the COVID-19 pandemic, the Oakley Valley Arts Council is finishing its run of the comedy “Let’s Murder Marsha.”

 The play was about halfway through its run of performances last year when the virus caused OVAC to suspend the play, director John Paskett said.